Dragons in Middle-earth: Characteristics

-In Tolkien's works, dragons are quadrupedal, and may be either flightless, like Glaurung, or winged, like Smaug.
+In Tolkien's works, dragons are quadrupedal, and may be either flightless, like Scatha and Glaurung, or winged, like Smaug.
 Winged dragons first appeared during the War of Wrath, the battle that ended the First Age.
 Some dragons, known as "Fire-drakes" ("Urulóki" in Quenya), are capable of breathing fire.
 It is not entirely clear whether the "Urulóki" were only the first dragons such as Glaurung that could breathe fire but were wingless, or to any dragon that could breathe fire, and thus include Smaug.
 In Appendix A of The Lord of the Rings, Tolkien mentions that Dáin I, King of the Dwarves, and his son Frór were killed by a "Cold-drake", prompting their people to leave the Grey Mountains.
 It is commonly assumed that this indicates a dragon which could not breathe fire.
 Dragon-fire (even that of Ancalagon the Black) is described as not being hot enough to melt the One Ring; however, four of the Dwarven Rings are consumed by Dragon-fire.
 All Tolkien's dragons share a love of treasure (especially gold), subtle intelligence, immense cunning, great physical strength, and a hypnotic power called "dragon-spell".
 They are extremely powerful and dangerous but mature very slowly.
 Because of this, Melkor's first attempts to use them against his enemies failed, as they were not yet powerful enough to be useful in battle.